 Reseller hosting allows you to sell hosting to others, so you can actually start your own web hosting company this way!
 You pay for a hosting plan, and then sell that hosting on to somebody else who needs it.
 Best for those who’ll be managing 10 sites or more, reseller hosting is often used by web designers or businesses who need to provide hosting to clients.

 There are tons of reseller hosting providers out there, and we’ve looked at a number of them to whittle it down to the five best reseller hosts:

-The best reseller hosting providers are HostGator, GoDaddy, SiteGround, A2 Hosting, and InMotion, based on factors such as uptime, features, help and support, pricing, and more.
+The best reseller hosting providers are HostGator, InMotion, A2 Hosting, SiteGround and GoDaddy Hosting, based on factors such as uptime, features, help and support, pricing, and more.
 HostGator won top spot in our research because of its generous features, offering unlimited domains and low starter prices.

-Here’s a quick overview of our top five picks for reseller hosting:
+Here’s a quick overview of how we’ve scored our top five picks for reseller hosting:

 Unlimited domains or the ability to add as many different websites as you want.
 That’s what you need from a reseller host.

 That way the only growth you have to worry about as you progress is how much bandwidth and disk space you need to accommodate your customers.

 While HostGator’s bandwidth and disk limits are comparable to other competitors, HostGator supports unlimited domains no matter which plan you choose.